bruvellu/terebratalia-wnts/wnt.md

 *dkk* is upregulated at the late blastula stage and downregulated in the juvenile stages (@fig:profiling).

-*dkk* expression is similar to *sfrp* except that it is restricted to the apical ectodermal domains without any mesodermal transcripts (@fig:antagonists).
+*dkk* expression is similar to *sfrp1/2/5* except that it is restricted to the apical ectodermal domains without any mesodermal transcripts (@fig:antagonists).

 ## Intracellular components